Looking back: the power of nostalgia in advertising

 Nostalgia is a powerful feeling; it’s so much more than mere reminiscing.
 It has the power to transport us back to memories, experiences and emotions associated with an imagined better time.
 It makes us yearn for yesterday.
 And it can be triggered by a familiar scent, a piece of music or an old photograph.

-So, is it any wonder that advertisers deploy nostalgia to boost sales?
+So, is it any wonder that we use nostalgia in advertising to help boost sales?

 The ability to make us look back with rose tinted spectacles is as an effective buying tool.
-If products resonate with a happy time in our lives, we will have formed an emotional connection to the product and are far more likely to part with our hard-earned cash.
+If products resonate with a happy time in our lives, we will have formed an emotional connection to the product.
+We’re then far more likely to part with our hard-earned cash.

 By appealing to their audience on a feel-good level, advertisers can endow their creations with emotion and sentimentality that resonates with their audience and elicits a pleasurable feeling.
 Nostalgic memories give us a greater sense of belonging, meaning and security, which makes us more open to future experiences.